-Before paying out the calculated amounts, the new school funding formula is subject to a phase-in.
-Funding elements are phased-in at 33.33%.
+Before paying out the calculated amounts, the school funding formula is subject to a phase-in.
+Funding elements are phased-in at 50%.

 - [a] Base State Funding.
 This column reflects the funding the district received in the base year (FY 2020) after adjustments for any funding transfers to community/STEM schools, net transfers for open enrollment students and transfers for students participating in a scholarship program.
 The adjustments to the base amount align to the methods of funding students where they are educated.
-The Base State Funding calculations are detailed in the Foundation Funding Bases Excel file posted on the Department website. - [b] Calculated State Funding for each funding element in FY 2023. - [c] Phase-in Funding for each funding element.
-The general phase-in percentage for all funding elements is 33.33% (Section 265.215 and H.B.
-45).
+The Base State Funding calculations are detailed in the Foundation Funding Bases Excel file posted on the Department website. - [b] Calculated State Funding for each funding element in FY 2024. - [c] Phase-in Funding for each funding element.
+The general phase-in percentage for all funding elements is 50%.
 The Phased-in Funding reflects the change from the Base State Funding (column [a]) to the Calculated State Funding (column [b]) after the application of the phase-in percentage. - [d] Displays annual State Funding for distribution.
 The amount is the sum of Base State Funding (column [a]) and the Phased-in Funding (column [c]).